MjxSjx/Portfolio/Case Study 1 - bike-share analysis/Excel Results/README.md

 </ol>
 </details>

-### Now the data is clean and consistent, it's time to add new columns by using functions
+### Now the data is clean and consistent, it's time to add new columns by using formulas
 <details>
 <summary>Adding Columns</summary>
  <ol>